MrGigSolutions/workshop_enigma/wire_warriors/README.md

 ## The Wire Warriors

-An Enigma machine consists of the following parts:
-- A keyboard with a light inside each key that causes that key to light up when it is the encoded version of the currently pressed key.
-E.g. pressing the "A" key could cause the "M" key to light up, signalling that that is the encoded letter of the letter typed by the operator.
-- A plug board
-- 3 rotors
-- A reflector

-A keyboard press causes an electrical signal to go through the set of plugs, then into rotor 1, 2, then 3, then through the reflector, then back through rotor 3, then 2, then 1, then back through the plug board, and finally back to the keyboard to highlight the encoded letter.

-Your job is to build the following parts of the machine:
-- The reflector
-- The internal wiring of the machine.
-You will connect all the different parts of the machine together.
+You will be building the body and internal structure of the ENIGMA machine.
-- The plug board

-The reflector does the following:
-- For every letter in the alphabet, return another letter, so that there are 13 pairs.
-Every letter must be connected to another letter and every letter may occur only once.
-- When a letter goes into the reflector, its connected letter comes out, and when the connected letter goes into the reflector, the original letter comes out. e.g. if the reflector contains pairs `[AB, ...]`, `reflect("B")` should return `A`, and `reflect("A")` should return `B`

-Plugs do the following:
-- It symmetrically replaces an input letter by the letter it is connected to.
-  E.g. if the letter `A` is plugged to the letter `P`, if a user types an A, it should be replaced by a `P` before going into the rest of the encoder, and after a signal has come through the encoder, if the result is a `P`, it should be output the letter `A`.
-The plug board is the first thing the unencoded signal passes through, and the last thing the encoded passes through.
-- It's possible to leave some letters unplugged.
-In this case the plug does nothing, and the letter stays as it is.

-Your tasks are the following:
+>[!WARNING] **Dependencies**
+>You will depend heavily on the progress of the Revolutionaries.
+Make sure to communicate with them on their progress of the implementation of the Rotor initializer, the `encode` method, `rotate` method, `get_position` method, and `set_position` method.
+>
+>If they are there, the Keyboard Clan will depend on your implementations of the `encrypt`, `decrypt` and `set_key` methods, so make sure to communicate your progress clearly.
+They may need some of these methods before you can finish them, so provide reasonable defaults and stubs!

+### Main tasks

 1. Create an `Enigma` object.
-For now the object will hold one variable:
-   `reflector` (choose a variable type that can represent what the reflector does).
-2. Implement the Enigma object's initialiser, so that it makes the following
-   validations:
-	- the reflector must contain 13 pairs of letters
-	- there are only letters in the reflector pairs, no numbers or other characters
-	- every letter in the alphabet occurs exactly once in the reflector, either as the first or second letter of a pair
+It should be initialised with a `reflector` variable, consisting of an array of 13 pairs of unique letters.
+Every letter in the alphabet occurs exactly once in the reflector array.

+2. Implement a `_reflect(input: str) -> str` function.
+This function takes an input character, and returns the other character in the pair in the reflection array.

+> [!INFO] **Reflector**
+> A reflector is a symmetrical static encoder.
+For example, if it consists of the array `["AB", "CD", ...]`, the reflector would reflect `A` as `B`, and `B` as `A`.

+3. Adjust the `Enigma` object to be initialised with 3 `Rotor` objects, implemented by the Revolutionaries.
+Check the initialiser of the `Rotor` to ensure you initialise it correctly.

+> [!WARNING] **Rotor**
+> The Rotor initializer may change as the Revolutionaries work, so make sure to find this out on time and initialize your Enigma object correctly.

-3. Create a `get_key()` function.
-For now just let it return 3 letters.
-You can get the key using the Revolutionaries' `get_position()` function on each rotor. `get_position()` return a single letter representing the rotor's current position.
+4. Create a `get_key()` function.
+You can get the key by calling the `get_position()` function on each rotor. `get_position()` returns a single letter representing the rotor's current position.
 The key is the combination of the position of all the rotors.

-4. Create a function called `encrypt(message)` that does the following:
+5. Create a function called `encrypt(message: str)` that does the following:
-	1. Store machine's key setting.
+	1. Call `get_key()` and save it for output.
-	2. Encode each letter in the message through the 3 rotors in the "in" direction (the output of the first rotor becomes the input for the second rotor, etc), then pass the result through the `_reflect` function, then encode the message through the 3 rotors in reverse order in the "out" direction.
+	2. Encode each letter in the message through the 3 rotors in the "in" direction (the output of the first rotor becomes the input for the second rotor, etc), then pass the result through the `_reflect` function, then encode the message through the 3 rotors *in reverse order* in the "out" direction.
-	3. Prepend the stored key in front of the encrypted message so that it becomes `[KEY][ENCODED MESSAGE]`
+	3. Prepend the saved key in front of the encrypted message so that it becomes `[KEY][ENCODED MESSAGE]`
 	4. Return the message

-5. Create a `_reflect(letter)` function on `Enigma` that looks for a letter in `reflector` pairs, returns the other letter in the pair.
-6. Adjust the `Enigma` object to be initialised with 3 `Rotor` objects.
-Check the initialiser of the rotor to ensure you initialise it correctly.
-This object should hold 3 `Rotor` objects (to be developed by the Revolutionaries).
+> [!INFO] **Encryption**
+> The Rotor has an `encode(input: str, direction: str) -> str`, which encodes a single character in the provided direction.
+This should be implemented by the Revolutionaries.
+Encryption is a symmetrical process!
+Encrypting the letter `A` to `F`, for example, means that `F` also encrypts to `A`.

-7. Create a `decrypt(message)` function that does the following:
+6. Create a `decrypt(message: str)` function that does the following:
 	1. Take the 3 letter key and remove it from the front of the message.
 We will use this later.
 	2. Decrypt each character using exactly the same procedure as above.
 As you can see it's symmetrical, so you can use the same function!
 	3. Return the decrypted message

-8. Adjust the `encode()` function so that it rotates the first rotor after every encoded letter using the rotors `rotate()` function
+7. Adjust the `encrypt()` function so that it rotates the first rotor *after every* encoded letter using the rotor's `rotate()` function.
+If the `rotate()` function of the first rotor returns True, the second rotor should also rotate.
+If the encode function of the second one returns True, the third one should rotate.

-9. Create a function called `set_key("XYZ")`.
+8. Create a function called `set_key(key: str)`.
 This function sets the rotor position for the 3 rotors in the Enigma.
 You can use the function `set_position("X")` on each rotor to set its position to that letter.
 This `set_position("X")` function will be implemented by the Revolutionaries.

-   Also adjust the `decrypt()` function to first call the `set_key(...)` function with the key consisting of the first 3 letters of the encrypted message.
+9. Adjust the `decrypt()` function to first call the `set_key(...)` function with the key consisting of the first 3 letters of the encrypted message
-10. Optional: implement the plug board.
-You should support at least the following functions:
-    `_plugged(letter: str, direction: bool)`, `add_plug(pair: str)`, and `clear_plugs()`.
-    Hint: the plugs are actually a special case of one of the components you have already implemented.
-Perhaps you can reuse some of the code?
-11. Optional: if the Revolutionaries have implemented notches (their step 7), the rotor will return a boolen value from its `rotate()` function.
-If this bool is true for the first rotor, also cause the second rotor to rotate.
-    If that one also returns true, also cause the third rotator to rotate.
-12. Optional: implement the `set_rotors(x, y, z)`, which calls `set_rotor(...)` on each of the rotors which is implemented by the Revolutionaries in their step 8.
+### Bonus tasks

+7. Implement a `add_plug(plug: str) -> bool` function.
+This adds a plug to the set of plugs, and needs to perform some validation:
+	- the plugs may contain up to 13 pairs of letters
+	- plug pairs on may only contain letters, no numbers or other characters
+	- a letter may only occur once in a plug pair, either as the first or second letter of the pair If all of the above conditions are met, return True, otherwise False.

+> [!INFO] **Plugs**
+> A plug is a connection that performs optional static encoding of letters before sending the signal through the machine.
+>
+> **Example** if the letter `A` is plugged to `E`, and the user inputs an `A`, this then is first encoded to an `E`, then sent through the machine for encryption.
+Similarly, if the the user types an `E`, it's first encoded to an `A`.
+If a user typed an `F`, and it comes out of encryption as an `A` the plug would then also encode that to an `E` as the final output.

+8. Implement a `clear_plugs()` function that removes all plugs.

+9. Create a `_plugged(letter: str)->str` that returns the plugged letter if one is available, and otherwise returns the same letter that was sent.

+10. Adjust the `encrypt` function so that it calls the `_plugged` function before sending the signal into the first rotor, and again after signal comes out of the last rotor